solunian/jazzboard/README.md

 - `/edited-sounds` are just renamed so far and changed to wav files
 - coverting from aiff to wav: https://superuser.com/questions/687934/batch-converting-aiff-to-wav
 - renaming files lol: https://www.geeksforgeeks.org/rename-multiple-files-using-python
+- used python to edit the sound files quickly
+- converted all wav to mp3 so it loads more easily on web